 \begin{proposition} Assume that (F1) holds.
 Then one of the sets $\cali,\calj,\calk$ is empty. \end{proposition}

 \begin{proposition} Assume that (F2) holds.
 Then $\cali=\emptyset$. \end{proposition}

-Relabelling the primes if necessary, we may assume that $\cali=\emptyset$ in case (F1) as well.
+Relabeling the primes if necessary, we may assume that $\cali=\emptyset$ in the case (F1) as well.
 If $A$ is $M$-fibered in one of the $p_j$ or $p_k$ directions, then (II\,b) holds, and we are done.
 It remains to consider the case covered in (F3).
 The following result completes the proof of the theorem.

 \begin{proposition} Assume (F3).
 Then the conclusion (II\,c) of Theorem \ref{fibered-mainthm} holds. \end{proposition}

 We briefly discuss the notation used in this section.
 For $N|M$, we will use $\bbI^N$, $\bbJ^N$, $\bbK^N$ to denote the $N$-boxes associated with $\cali$, $\calj$, $\calk$.
 We continue to write